Longitudinal Residency Project

 The longitudinal residency project is a yearlong experience that will challenge the resident to plan, implement and track a quality improvement/assurance process within the department.
 The residency project experience could take place on both campus as well as involve multiple preceptors both in and out of the pharmacy department depending on scope of the project.
 There are a few goals of the residency project.
 The first would be to develop the resident’s project and time management skills.
 The second goal is to develop writing and presentation skills.
 The resident will accomplish this by creating and presenting posters and PowerPoint presentations which will be presented in various settings (clinical meetings, department/hospital presentations, etc.).
 The resident will also write a manuscript detailing the methods and results of their project.
 The manuscript will be written in the style of a medical or pharmaceutical journal submission.

-The Physician Advisory Group (PAG) rotation is a 6 month long rotation that will take place at the Main Campus.
-This rotation is based off of a committee that includes nursing leadership, pharmacy leadership, nursing informatics specialists, information technology specialists and physicians from several disciplines.
-The resident will work closely with the pharmacy and nursing informatics teams as well as other members of the physician advisory group throughout the rotation to discuss potential additions to the electronic medical record and how it will effect various departments.
-The resident will attend the monthly committee meetings as well as participate in an annual Leapfrog assessment survey preparation meetings.
+The Medication Safety Committee rotation is a 6-month long rotation that will take place at the Main Campus.
+This rotation is based off of a committee that includes nursing leadership, pharmacy leadership, nursing informatics specialists and physicians.
+The resident will work closely with the pharmacy and nursing teams as well as other members of the Medication Safety Committee throughout the rotation to discuss potential medication safety initiatives and how it will affect various departments.
+The resident will attend the monthly committee meetings as well as participate monthly data collection and reporting.

 Pharmacy and Therapeutics Committee